elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 <img src="https://elodielu.github.io/picture/wordcloud.png" width = "800">

 To show this result is not from photoshop but from data science;
-* Next I am going to present some seemingly convincing numbers
+* Next I am going to present some numbers to convince you
-* Then how do I get this result from extract data from [GDELT](https://www.gdeltproject.org/) dataset in Google's BigQuery, and data wrangling in R, fancy charts in R and Tableau.
+* If you still are not buying the story, please go to last section and check how did I get this result through extract data from [GDELT](https://www.gdeltproject.org/) dataset in Google's BigQuery, and data wrangling in R, fancy charts in R and Tableau.

 Brief intro of the amazing GDELT project: